thetestgame/thetestgame/README.md

 Since 2004 I've been living and breathing software development, progressively building and expanding my skillset.
 Creating everything from video games to distributed networking solutions and AR/VR marketing applications.
 I've had the chance to immerse myself in many different works and projects in the last 17 years, helping to make this world a little better through design & code.

-Can learn more about my skills and work by checking out my personal portfolio at https://www.jordan-maxwell.info/

 ## Personal Projects and Facts

 - 🔭 I’m currently working on an experimental open source MMO using Panda3D.